Molecular Structure Encyclopedia

 UV Excitation: Under UV light, C60 molecules can undergo:

-Fluorescence: C60 exhibits weak fluorescence in solution, with emission typically in the visible to near-IR range
+- Fluorescence: C60 exhibits weak fluorescence in solution, with emission typically in the visible to near-IR range.
+Typical quantum yield (Φ_F): 0.001-0.01 in solution, very low due to efficient non-radiative decay pathways.
+Functionalization or encapsulation can enhance quantum yield significantly.

 Discovery and Significance: C60 was discovered in 1985 by Harry Kroto, Richard Smalley, and Robert Curl, earning them the 1996 Nobel Prize in Chemistry.
 This discovery opened the field of fullerene chemistry and led to the development of carbon nanotechnology.